Full course description

 The Georgia Cyber Center WorkForces Program was created for veterans and military spouses to learn or refine their IT and cybersecurity skills for the vast IT sector opportunities right here in the CSRA.

 1) The first step is to register here.
-The application platform will guide your through the process of applying for the program.
+The application platform will guide you through the process of applying for the program.

-2) You will need to complete all the assignments in the application (to-do list) by 1 May 2021; once your eligibility has been verified and we have validated you are a good fit for the program, you will work with staff directly to submit the remaining application requirements.
+2) You will need to complete all the assignments in the application (to-do list) by 30 June 2021.
+Once your eligibility has been verified and we have validated you are a good fit for the program, you will work with staff directly to submit the remaining application requirements.

 Who Is a “Veteran”?

 A veteran is defined as a “person who served in the active military, naval, or air service, and who was discharged or released therefrom under conditions other than dishonorable.

 A claimant must have “active military, naval, or air service” to be considered a veteran.

 In general, active service means full-time service, other than active duty for training, as a member of the Army, Navy, Air Force, Marine Corps, and Coast Guard.